intendednull/wactor/README.md

 # Wactor
-WASM actor system based on [lunatic](https://github.com/lunatic-solutions/lunatic).
+A dead simple actor api wrapper for [lunatic](https://github.com/lunatic-solutions/lunatic).

 Actors run on isolated green threads.
 They cannot share memory, and communicate only through input and output messages.
 Consequently messages must be serialized to travel between threads.